Eileen (opera): Synopsis

 By the time of Lady Maude's birthday, Eileen and Barry have fallen in love.
 Learning that Barry is there, the Colonel has his men surround the castle.
 Barry surrenders, and he is about to be shot, when news arrives that the King has pardoned the rebels.
 The arrest is reversed, various couples are united, including Barry and Eileen, and it is declared that "Ireland shall stand among all nations of the world."

 Recordings

 The show's hit song, "Thine Alone", has been frequently recorded.
 Al Goodman's orchestra and soloists recorded eight highlights from Eileen on a set of 78 RPM records.
 These selections were later reissued by RCA Camden on one side of a 12-inch LP (selections from Polonaise are on the reverse).
 This album has been out-of-print since the late 1950s.
 The Ohio Light Opera revived and recorded the musical in 1997, adapted by Quade Winter from Herbert's manuscripts, held in the collection of the Library of Congress (Newport Classics NPD 85615/2, double CD, 1998).

-In 2011, a recording starred Mary O'Sullivan in the title role and an "Orchestra of Ireland" (comprised of members of the two RTÉ orchestras) conducted by David Brophy "in a genuinely vital, colorful reading of this luscious score."
+In 2011, a recording starred Mary O'Sullivan in the title role and an "Orchestra of Ireland" (composed of members of the two RTÉ orchestras) conducted by David Brophy "in a genuinely vital, colorful reading of this luscious score."
 (New World Records 80733-2, double CD, 2012).